bendrucker/require-relative-main/readme.md

 Type: `string`
 Default: `process.cwd()`

 The working directory from which to look upwards for the package.json file that specifies the main script.
-You should typically specify `__dirname`
+You should typically specify `__dirname`.

 ## License